RaymiiOrg/c_ookieclicker/README.md

 ## CookieNumber

 Class which allows storing of a large number (score, prices, inventory amount).
 Currently a typedef alias to Boosts multiprecision `cpp_dec_float`.
+Or, if compiled without the CMAKE flag `-DUSEBOOST_MPP`, a simple and primitive template type that supports printing methods and some basic operators.

 Supports printing in format used by other incremental games.
   - Example: `1000000000000000000000` becomes `1 sextillion`.